 The team arrived back at Ronald McDonald House on Sat 25 Nov, 2017 after riding over 1,oookm’s from Broken Hill to Adelaide.
 Well done team!
-Next year we have a stunning course ahead, starting in Port Lincoln with an out and back loop to return to town and celebrate with the Port Lincoln community.
+This year we have a stunning 1,000km course ahead, starting in Port Lincoln with an out and back loop to return to town.
 We will also be riding down the York Peninsula for the very first time!
-Dates: Sunday 18th Nov – Saturday 24th Nov 2018.
+We start the ride on Sunday 18th Nov and arrive back in Adelaide on Saturday 24th Nov 2018.

-If you would like to be part of the 2018 edition of this amazing experience please click on this link to download our 2018 Expression of Interest form, complete the form and email it back to us.
+If you would like to be part of the 2019 edition of this amazing experience please follow us on Facebook or check back on this website for the 2019 Expression of Interest form.
 Make sure you get in fast as we expect the event to fill up fast!

 Meet our new Team Ambassador – Noah Hallam

 “Our beautiful little boy Noah was born at 37 weeks in September 2014 and was diagnosed with Hydrocephalus (fluid on the brain).